Skip to content

 all_users = db.all()

-updated_user = await db.update_async(user)
+fetched = await db.get_async(inserted.id)

 all_users = await db.all_async()